 Following successful completion of the course, candidates are required to evidence 118 hours of Continuing Professional Development in order to achieve certification.
-We will provide candidates with full guidance and support to enable succesful completion of this post-course phase.
+We will provide candidates with full guidance and support to enable successful completion of this post-course phase.

 - Certification is issued by Qualsafe.

 - Clinical endorsement of the qualification is by the Royal College of Surgeons (Edinburgh) Faculty of Pre-Hospital Care.
-The qualification meets Grade descriptor C of the faculty of pre hospital care, pre hospital emergency medicine skills framework - PHEM Skill
+The qualification meets Grade descriptor D of the faculty of pre hospital care, pre hospital emergency medicine skills framework - PHEM Skill

 Training can be delivered here in Pembrokeshire or at your venue.
 Because of the practical nature of the course it is ideally delivered with access to the normal or anticipated working environment of the candidates, be that a petrochemical plant, maritime environment or any other high-risk or remote environment.